List of automobiles notable for negative reception: Austin Allegro (1973–82)

 The Austin Allegro was launched in 1973, intended to be a radical clean-sheet design by British Leyland.
 However, it has been strongly criticized for its poor quality and odd styling.
 In his book Crap Cars, writer Richard Porter says "the only bit of the Allegro they got even vaguely right was the rust-proofing".
 The Allegro was placed second-worst in his list, beaten only by the VW Beetle.
-The poor reputation of the car, as well as the inefficient production and management techniques in British Leyland at the time, have meant that the Austin Allegro has become associated with waste, inefficiency, and poor quality.In Clarkson's Car Year Jeremy Clarkson compares the Austin Allegro to the Morris Marina.
+The poor reputation of the car, as well as the inefficient production and management techniques in British Leyland at the time, have meant that the Austin Allegro has become associated with waste, inefficiency, and poor quality.

+In Clarkson's Car Years, Jeremy Clarkson compares the Austin Allegro to the Morris Marina.
 He concludes the Allegro was a better (less bad) car than the Marina, because it was a horrible car in a more original way than the Marina.
 Clarkson further said of the Allegro that it was "hideously ugly", whoever proposed its square steering wheel should have had pens thrown at him, and that "it was more aerodynamic going backwards."
 In 2007, Sir Digby Jones, in criticizing the inefficiencies of the Learning and Skills Council, said, "It is what I call 'the British Leyland model' – you put a lot of money in at the top, and an Austin Allegro comes out at the bottom".
 Edmunds.com ranked the Allegro as the 81st worst car of all time, and expressed gratitude that it was never exported to the United States.